- Start date: September

 Classes are assessed by various methods, including essays, individual and group projects and final exams.
 Exams will take place at the end of each semester in December and April/May.
 You'll also keep a CPD Record that describes all your important learning activities and experiences during the course.
 Submission of a satisfactory CPD Record is a requirement for completion of the course.

-Minimum second-class Honours degree, or overseas equivalent (see our country pages for further information), in a social science or business-related subject.
+Minimum second-class Honours degree, or overseas equivalent (view the entry requirements for your country), in a social science or business-related subject.

 |English language requirements|